14 Bug Report Templates to Copy for QA Testing [2024]

 ClickUp is the new kid on the block, and they are making waves!

-Their growth can be attributed to their functionalities, ease of use, and extensive internal tools.
 Yet, bug tracking is not quite up there.
 This is why a good bug template is still essential.

 Ideally, when a developer receives a new bug report in ClickUp, they would like new ClickUp tasks to have a structure like this:

-Sample bug report in ClickUp
+Sample bug report in ClickUp.

-But we got you.
 You can make the process dramatically easier by using Marker.io for ClickUp.

 If your team is running on ClickUp, start your free trial of Marker.io for ClickUp.